 What type of reader do you have?

-- Or is your reader plowing their way through books so fast it’s breaking your bank account?
+Maybe you have the type of reader who is plowing their way through books so fast it’s breaking your bank account.

 Whoever your reader is … this book will help you help them find a love of reading.